bisos-pip/facter/py3/README.rst

 Overview
 ========

-BASICS: Modules and facilities that can be used by ICMs and others and which do not import icm.
+bisos.facter: Adoption and adaptation of facter to Python and PyCS-Framework and BISOS for use with BISOS-CMDB.

 Support
 =======